 We also evolved our partnerships in inclusive research.
-When launching the Elsevier Foundation some 15 years ago, we met with many research leaders about the need to support early career women scientists and address the loss of critical talent during family building years.
-Over a decade of grants, we explored many different interventions universities, professional associations and societies.
+When racial and ethnic groups, we hope to make a real contribution. launching the Elsevier Foundation some 15 years ago, we met Our 7 new partnerships are based in Japan, China, Singapore, with many research leaders about the need to support early career Germany, the UK and the US, and address the specific challenges women scientists and address the loss of critical talent during faced by early-career researchers in their regions with using family building years.
+Over a decade of grants, we explored many localized approaches. different interventions universities, professional associations and societies.
 However, we have found that this issue has only been exacerbated by the Covid pandemic.
-Elsevier's 2020 Global Gender Report tells us that the infamous "leaky pipeline" has not gone away.
-While the representation of women in research is increasing, substantial inequity remains in terms of output, citations, awarded grants and collaborations.
-And among active authors from 2014-2018, the lowest ratio of women to men was found in physics, computer science, mathematics, engineering and energy.
+Elsevier's 2020 Global So as the world begins to emerge from the pandemic, we have Gender Report tells us that the infamous "leaky pipeline" has redoubled our commitment to inclusive health and research, not gone away.
+While the representation of women in research integrating a more intersectional approach and consolidating our is increasing, substantial inequity remains in terms of output, SDG focus areas.
+As we have grown new partnerships, we have citations, awarded grants and collaborations.
+And among active also continued to leverage our ability to convene stakeholders authors from 2014-2018, the lowest ratio of women to men was and tap Elsevier's content, data, analytics and networks to bring found in physics, computer science, mathematics, engineering stakeholders together and drive meaningful change. and energy.